Monthly weather averages & travel planning

 Humidity

-The 6°C day-night temperature range is typical for continental climates: a light jacket in the morning that you shed by midday and need again after sunset.
+The 12°C day-night temperature range is typical for continental climates: a light jacket in the morning that you shed by midday and need again after sunset.
 Humidity averages 65%, which is comfortable for most visitors.
 On warmer days, lighter fabrics help with the mild stickiness in the afternoon.
 UV index averages 10 this month, classed as high to very high.
 SPF 30+ sunscreen, a brim hat, and sunglasses are not optional between 10am and 4pm.
-Wind averages 20 km/h, light enough to be refreshing on warm days but noticeable in open coastal areas or elevated viewpoints.
-In Fahrenheit: 64°F average high, 54°F overnight low.
+Wind averages 15 km/h, light enough to be refreshing on warm days but noticeable in open coastal areas or elevated viewpoints.
+In Fahrenheit: 61°F average high, 39°F overnight low.
 Data sourced from Open-Meteo ERA5 climate reanalysis (1991–2020 normals).

-Packing for Galway in August means dressing for 18°C days and 12°C evenings.
-A mid-weight jacket over a sweater handles 18°C daytime temperatures; the combination stays comfortable all day without overheating.
-Evening temperatures settle at 12°C, a modest 6°C drop that a light cardigan or denim jacket covers.
+Packing for Galway in August means dressing for 16°C days and 4°C evenings.
+A mid-weight jacket over a sweater handles 16°C daytime temperatures; the combination stays comfortable all day without overheating.
+Evenings drop 12°C to around 4°C, a notable shift that catches underprepared visitors off guard.
+Pack a dedicated evening layer.
 European cobblestones reward low-profile walking shoes over flip-flops or heels, with cushioned trainers or leather walking shoes being the practical choice.
-With 15 rain days expected, a compact travel umbrella is worth the bag space.
-A waterproof jacket is better than an umbrella if you plan full-day outdoor routes.

 August has no major festivals or public holidays in Galway, which is one of its practical advantages for independent travellers.
 Attractions run at lower capacity than during peak event periods, queues are shorter, and accommodation is easier to find without needing to book many months in advance.
 Local restaurants, markets, and transport operate at a relaxed pace, making this an ideal time for visitors who prefer a more authentic, unhurried experience of everyday city life rather than large crowds drawn in by a single major headline event.